gumag/gumag.github.io/_posts/2018-01-05-professor-jeffrey-lang.md

 og_image: "jeffrey-lang.jpg"

 header:
   image:  "jeffrey-lang.jpg"
   teaser: "jeffrey-lang.jpg"

 ---

-It is the Holy Quran, the word of our Lord Almighty, which God made a guidance and healing.

-Professor Jeffrey Lang, a professor of mathematics at the University of Kansas, was born to a Christian Catholic family.
-He tells us the story of his Islam, where God took him from Catholicism to Islam, from idolatry and polytheism to Tawheed.
+Jeffrey Lang, a professor of mathematics at the University of Kansas, was born to a Christian Catholic family.
+He tells us the story of his coming to Islam, where God took him from Catholicism to Islam, from idolatry and polytheism to Tawheed.

 He spent the first eighteen years of his life between Roman Catholic schools, a journey that accumulated a great deal of questions about God and religion that Christianity was not able to answer for him.
 This led him directly to atheism and a conflict between his unsatisfied spiritual needs and the surrounding Christian environment.
 This increased his perplexity and loging to guidance.

+{% include ads/ftxt1.html %}

 After a long time of bitter struggle he was guided to Islam, which embraced his troubled soul and satisfied his spiritual needs with reasonable ideas that can be accepted by a man of mathematics and numbers and theories.

 "Like many children of the 1960s and 1970s, I had a lot of questions about the religious, political and social values ​​of the time," he says.
 "I felt a rebelling against all those values ​​that the community sanctifies, including those of Catholic Christianity."

-{% include ads/rightbar.html %}

 Dr. Jeffrey Lang later that these questions led him to a period of atheism, before being guided to Islam, which guided him to the facts he was looking for about God and the universe.